 Colombia, the country where journalist Vanessa Hauc grew up, features Andean ice caps, Amazonian rainforests, and Pacific beaches.
-But Hauc didn’t find a career theme until she was sittings in classrooms 3,000 miles away in the Mojave Desert.
+But Hauc didn’t find a career theme until she was sitting in classrooms 3,000 miles away in the Mojave Desert.

 “In South America, the way we were raised, we were in close contact with nature all the time,” she said.
 “Then at UNLV, in my environmental science classes, I realized there was so much to learn about the planet and how important the environment was.”